 “Pour la mesure rapide et précise des longueurs, de lignes droites ou courbes- sur PLANS et DESSINS”

 Fore-runners to the HB model 54M map measure were those produced by Henri Chatelain (HC) and Fritz Chatelain (FC).
-The successor to the HC/FC name was F. Baudet who took over the company from 1921/2, retaining the Chatelain name.
+The successor to the HC/FC name was F. Baudet who, after Henri’s death on 1 June 1921, took over the company from 1921/2, retaining the Chatelain name.
 In 1925 the address was 10 Rue de Belzunce, Paris (the address for the Henri Chatelain company since 1887).
 The Chatelain/Baudet company was subsequently taken over by Henri Burnat (H B) in c1940.
 The company address was then 69 Rue d’Hauteville, Paris.
 The Baudet-Burnat company produced quite a number of products aimed at the outdoors enthusiast- pedometers, altimeters, compasses and map measurers.
 Their trademark was adapted from that earlier used by Chatelain.
 It combined the intials of both manufacturer identities- H and B above, each side of an impression of a map measurer (curvimetre), with the additional letters H and C below.
 The inclusion of a map measure in the trademark design dates from the nineteenth century.
 From the 1970s the trademark was again altered and the word PARIS replaced the letters H and C as seen on the leaflet below.
 Improved HB map measurers were being produced into the 1980’s at least and it appears the company ceased trading in 1998.
 The company trademark found on the plastic case was introduced in this format c1970, as mentioned, the initials HB standing for Henri Burnat.

 HB model 54 has two dials, the small dial records millimetres, the large dial records centimetres.
 One complete revolution of the large dial by the blued needle records a line of one metre in length tracked.
 The front large dial measures up to 100 centimetres indicated at five centimetre increments with single centimetre divisions between these.
 While primarily intended for measuring the scale distance on maps, this instrument can likewise be used for measuring any line- ‘sur plans et dessins‘.